datajerk/ctf-write-ups/hsctf7/pwnagotchi/README.md

 }
 ```

-This is a minor twist on what is a frequent trope with undergrad/highschool CTFs.
+This is a minor twist on a frequent trope from undergrad/highschool CTFs.

 ## Exploit